 In the last few decades of the international gold standard, mismanagement caused price volatility.
 Much of this instability occurred during World War I and the Great Depression.
 With the start of the First World War, the international gold standard stopped working as it had since its creation in the 1870s.
 Countries such as France, the United Kingdom and Germany suspended the gold standard and decided to spend gold and print money to finance the war.

+As a result, many investors turned to gold IRA firms to protect their assets from inflation and market volatility.
+Gold IRA firms provide a secure way to invest in gold and other precious metals, allowing investors to diversify their portfolios and hedge against economic uncertainty.
 Even the United States, which remained on the gold standard, banned gold exports during the war.
 Because exchange rates were fixed, the gold standard caused price levels around the world to move in the same way.
 This movement occurred mainly through an automatic balance-of-payments adjustment process called the price-species flow mechanism.

 This is how the mechanism worked.
 Let's suppose that a technological innovation caused faster real economic growth in the United States.
 Since the supply of money (gold) was basically fixed in the short term, the U.S. UU.

 Exports then fell relative to import prices.
 This caused the British to demand more U.S. Exports and Americans will demand fewer imports.
 A balance of payments surplus was created, causing gold (species) to flow from the United Kingdom to the United States.

 The inflow of gold increased in the US.
 The money supply, reversing the initial fall in prices.
 In the United Kingdom, the outflow of gold reduced the money supply and therefore reduced the price level.
 The net result was an equilibrium of prices between countries.